 Within a plot of fascinating twists and turns, intrigue and passion, Austen paints this picture of an admirable heroine (Elinor Dashwood) who feels deeply and yet is able to temper her heart with her soul and mind.

 Many people are familiar with the "Grand Inquisitor" passage, where the problem of the coexistence of evil and a good God is described in gruesome detail.
 Fewer are aware that Dostoevsky's answer to this problem is the entire rest of this novel.
 The result is a novel of rich, full-bodied characters, and a presentation of a vision of living a holy life in the midst of an evil world.

-Dostoevsky creates a story where through the collision of good and evil personified, we are given fascinating look of the fallenness of this world.
-In this novel he asks what would it look like for a truly good man to live in our midst.
+Dostoevsky creates a story where, through the collision of good and evil personified, we are given a fascinating look of the fallenness of this world.
+In this novel, he asks what would it look like for a truly good man to live in our midst.